Skyhawkbotics/website/README-DEVS.md

 -   New pages can now be created and ready to push in minutes by duplicating and modifying an `.html` file in `src/routes/Templates`.
 -   The navbar and footer can now be modified site-wide from a single file.

+### Development Best Practices

+If you'd like to add a feature to the website, please check if there is an existing branch or pull request already for the feature you are looking to add.
+Doing so helps prevent merge conflicts and redundant work.

 ### /src/assets

 -   This is the assets folder.